aliafifi12/my-chatgpt-app/README.md

 # ChatGPT Pro

-This is a custom ChatGPT-like application built with Next.js, Genkit for AI, ShadCN for UI components, and Firebase for hosting.
+This is a custom ChatGPT-like application built with Next.js, Genkit for AI, ShadCN for UI components, and configured for easy deployment.

-## Getting Started
+## Getting Started (Local Development)

 Follow these instructions to get the project up and running on your local machine for development and testing purposes.